koyaan/sos/README.md

 # Simple Online Security

-This is a mirror of http://members.linznet.at/auwe the original website for the Simple Online Security project.
+This is a mirror of members.linznet.at/auwe the original website for the Simple Online Security project to [https://koyaan.com/sos](https://koyaan.com/sos)

 # Do not use !
 For educational purposes only !